tishana/donzo/Planning.md

-My plan for an app to create this week is a workout app called Donzo.
+My plan for an app is a workout app called Donzo.

 A user will be able to do the following things in this app